ADHFMZ7/aShell/README.md

-# em-term
+# A-Shell
-A simple Unix terminal emulator
+A simple Unix shell

-This is a project to make my own terminal emulator and a Unix shell.
+This is a project to make my own Unix shell.
 My main goal is to get it running vim well.

 ## Ash shell
 The ash shell is a minimal Unix shell that will implement the basic commands such as,